smitjainsj/project/README.md

 #### Using Terraform to setup the Production environment.
 Before moving ahead,be ready with two pairs of SSH keys and place them in a standard location.Here we will place them in **_/opt/poc/keys._**
- We have copied 4 keys in the folder which are _nat.pem, nat.pub,instance.pem and instance.pub._ <br />
+ We have copied 4 keys in the folder which are _nat, nat.pub,instance and instance.pub._
+It will also require AWS access keys to create the AWS Infrastructure. <br />

 ````
 cd /opt/poc